“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 That is when I noticed the next thing.

 I looked over and the woman who was jittery and scared was carrying herself completely differently.
 She too was examining her body, but was touching it and fondling it, rubbing her delicate areas in an almost ‘bliss’.
 Without any regard for the hundred-something people in the room, the woman began violently touching herself, experimenting with her breasts and touching her legs.
-As the man was screaming for something, she was dissolving to the floor in ecstasy, and began doing despicable things to her body, things I could never, in my whole life imagine.
+As the man was screaming for something, she was dissolving to the floor in ecstasy, and began doing despicable things to her body, things I could never in my whole life imagine.
 She stripped down to her skin, bearing everything on the bloody, checkered floor.

 “He got what he wanted. “ A nearby voice said.

 It made me want more beer, but I was frightened to move from my tile.
 Could I?
 What if my tile lights up next?
 I almost needed the beer.
 I wanted to dull this picture in my head of the woman sprawled out on the ground.
-Everything felt disoriented.
+Everything felt disorienting.
 I thought about what could happen to me.

 There was an empty spot next to me and on my other side was Jerry, who I don't believe had turned around or seemed particularly bothered by the previous display.
 His battered face was just as bright as before, and he was fidgeting with his hands.
-The cellar fell silent again and someone else's tile lit up green.

 A second tile lit up and it was beneath the feet of this other woman, though she looked far more eccentric and interesting looking.
 I had thought my denim jeans and gray shirt were something but this woman must’ve been made of compensation coins.
-She was wearing sparkling sunglasses (indoors), and her hair was one, tall spike, decorated with rings and stuffed with crystals.
+Despite being indoors, she was wearing sparkling sunglasses, and her hair was one, tall spike, decorated with rings and stuffed with crystals.
 Her fingernails were long and winding.
 She curled her petite lips into a pursed pucker and tiptoed her way to the center floor.
-She smiled at the other woman in front of her, her teeth crooked and yellow, likely from heavy tobacco use.
-The dainty lady gently moved her finger forward and a tiny cut was made onto the tip of it.
-A little dribble of blood leaked from the finger.

 Like she had been waiting forever, the stout woman stepped forward and snagged the hand of the fancy lady who was taking her sweet time.
 She locked it with hers and I watched both their faces zone out simultaneously, like they were locked in some sort of trance.
 Like before, it was only a couple of hand-holding seconds before the two made any other moves or showed life behind their eyes again.
 The exciting sounds returned in celebration of whatever they did, and thank God, unlike before, nothing bizarre resulted.

 The peculiar-looking woman just pursed her wrinkled lips to smile her wicked smile, and she hobbled away from the circle.
 She disappeared into the darkness of the room, where maybe, I feared, those others were.
-The other stout women frowned and left the ring the opposite way, seemingly unfazed and in the exact same manner, except this time looking a bit more defeated and now sporting a new lucky scar.
+The other stout women frowned and left the ring the opposite way, seemingly unfazed and in the same manner, except this time looking a bit more defeated and now sporting a new lucky scar.

 More empty spaces started sprouting up around the ring.

 As time went on the blood on the floor accumulated into a decent pool.
-The process at which people were selected continued at the same speed it did earlier and it would be not long before I was chosen.
+The process at which people were selected continued at the same speed it did earlier and it would not be long before I was chosen.

 It felt like an entirety of standing.
 I felt full, and tired, and wanted to leave this strange place more than anything else.
-There might be a chance I could just walk out of the circle if I wanted to, but I noticed nobody else was or had.
+There might be a chance I could just walk out of the circle if I wanted to, but I noticed nobody else had.
 My curiosity got the best of me, so I decided to wait it out and go along like everyone else.
-A lot of people had already being selected and most of the time it went smoothly.
+A lot of people had already been selected and most of the time it went smoothly.
 Only on occasion did someone have a poor reaction or go ‘nanner’s like earlier.
-This was strange, and overall uncomfortable as the blood of strangers had mixed thoroughly onto the checkered floor.
-From where I was standing, I was still trying to locate whatever it was doing the slicing.
-The viscosity of the blood was really making me sick.
+Each time I shielded my eyes from the unpredictability that was a freakout.

-The next tile to light up was beneath Jerry.
+Then a tile lit up beneath Jerry.

 Janice approached the center casually and gently smiled at Jerry.
 She had confidence in the matter.
-I watched as Jerry raised his scarred hand forward, gently cutting his hand and shaking off the excess blood from it.
+I watched as Jerry raised his scarred hand forward, gently cutting his hand and shaking the excess blood off from it.

-Janice did the same except she pulled her wrist back and instead ‘fell’ headfirst into the invisible blade.
-It appeared she ‘missed’ her hand and slit her throat.
-She profusely bled out from her neck, showcasing a fit before falling down, and killing herself within seconds.
-Blood spattered Jerry and he threw his arms down.
+Janice initiated the same, except she fainted the motion, having pulled her wrist back and she fell headfirst into the invisible blade.
+It appeared she ‘missed’ her hand and in the process, she slit her throat against the disguised edge.
+She bled profusely out from her neck, showcasing a struggling fit before falling on her face, and killing herself within seconds.

 “Dammit!”
 Jerry called out.

 He bowed his head, defeated, seemingly no longer interested in me or whatever it was we were doing.
-He turned and walked away from the circle, into the dark, and that was the last time I ever interacted him again.
+He turned and walked away from the circle, into the dark, and that was the last time I ever saw him again.

 I stood waiting for what felt like an eternity for someone else’s tile to light up.

-Finally there it was.
+Finally, there it was.
 There was a bright green spot beneath the feet of the nightclub's bartender, the one feeding me drinks earlier.
 I didn’t even notice him in the circle.
 His face was passive and flat, and when the square lit up his expression remained unchanged.
-With his shoe he smeared around some blood on the floor to get a better look at the tile.
+With his shoe, he smeared around some blood on the floor to get a better look at the tile.
 There was no light behind his eyes and you could tell his head hung lower than his heart.

-Before I was even able to slice my own hand, he went ahead and cut his first.
+Before I was even able to slice my hand, he went ahead and cut his first.
 I watched him graze his beaten palm in the space between us.
 There was no sound except the ripping of his skin.
-You could hear the skin tearing and the blood rushing out, the darkness gently trickling out to the floor, creating little ripples in the red puddles.
+You could actually hear the skin tearing and the blood rushing out, the darkness gently trickling out to the floor, creating little ripples in the red puddles.

 His eyes met mine and he moved his hand forward to usher on whatever it was we were doing.
 He put his hand right through where I thought the blade was and nothing happened to it.
 He looked at me funny.